StarpTech/k8s-gitops/README.md

 ## Deployment

-We use [kapp](https://github.com/k14s/kapp) to deploy `.umbrella-state/state.yaml` to the kubernetes cluster. `Kapp` ensures that all ressources are properly installed in the right order.
+We use [kapp](https://github.com/k14s/kapp) to deploy `.umbrella-state/state.yaml` to the kubernetes cluster. `Kapp` ensures that all resources are properly installed in the right order.
 It provides an enhanced interface to understand what has really changed in your cluster.
 If you want to learn more you should check the [homepage](https://get-kapp.io/).

 ```sh
 # deploy it on your cluster